 Implications for Research and Practice: In this study, the geolocating skills of the male students, the students educated in the public schools, the students whose parents got higher education levels, whose family had higher monthly income, and the students with atlas were higher.
 To develop the positioning skills of students, maps should be used frequently in social sciences and the Turkish Republic Revolution History and Kemalism courses.
 Maps in interactive boards can be used effectively.
 Students can be assigned to draw maps as homework.
 The number of activities related to maps in textbooks can be increased.

-Secondary school, student, social studies, location
+Keywords: Secondary school, student, social studies, location